 Ongoing Project: Hopewell Meadow

-The Hopewell Meadow Project began in the winter of 2022 and has been establishing native plant populations steadily ever since.
-Many species of plants, insects, birds, and other species have been steadily recovering thanks to the efforts of the members of project team and the volunteers of the Columbia community.
+The Hopewell Meadow Project began in winter 2022 has been establishing native plant populations steadily ever since.
+Many species of plants, insects, birds and other species have been steadily recovering thanks to the efforts of the members of project team and the volunteers of the Columbia community.

-Columbia Association’s sustainability team has weekly workdays every Wednesday from 1-4pm at the Hopewell Meadow, located in Hopewell Park in the Owen Brown village.
+CA’s sustainability team has biweekly workdays on the first and third Wednesday from 1-4pm at the Hopewell Meadow, located in Hopewell Park in the Owen Brown village (9210 Curtis Drive).

 Learn more about the project and how you can get involved on the project’s homepage.